 Patients commonly have acute diarrhea with fever and malaise.
 A chronic phase of milder diarrhea, nausea, anorexia, abdominal cramps, and fatigue follows.
 Steatorrhea is common.
 Nutritional deficiencies, especially of folate and vitamin B12, eventually develop after several months to years.
 The patient may also have weight loss, glossitis, stomatitis, and peripheral edema.

 Tropical sprue is suspected in people who live in or have visited areas where the disease is endemic and who have megaloblastic anemia and symptoms of malabsorption.
 The definitive test is upper GI endoscopy with small-bowel biopsy.
-Characteristic histologic changes (see see Small-Bowel Mucosal Histology in Certain Malabsorptive Disorders) usually involve the entire small bowel and include blunting of the villi with infiltration of chronic inflammatory cells in the epithelium and lamina propria.
+Characteristic histologic changes (see Table 3: Small-Bowel Mucosal Histology in Certain Malabsorptive Disorders) usually involve the entire small bowel and include blunting of the villi with infiltration of chronic inflammatory cells in the epithelium and lamina propria.
 Celiac disease and parasitic infection must be ruled out.